 The city has a draft Integrated Waste Management Plan and the review process on the plan is in progress.
 Moreover, all seven landfill sites are operational with enough airspace for some years to come except the Northern landfill site that has limited airspace although there is currently a challenge of the management of all the landfills due to lack of availability of appropriate machinery and skilled personnel.
 The Department of Forestry, Fisheries and Environment has appointed an Implementing agent to assist in managing the Southern Landfill site.
 This will also assist in transferring skills to the personnel at this landfill site.
-Currently the Metro is in discussion with DFFE / Infrastructure SA to develop a proposal for a resource centre (Regional Waste) site for Mangaung Metro.
+Currently the Metro is in discussion with DFFE / Infrastructure SA to develop a proposal for a resource centre (Regional Waste) site for Management Management of the plan is in progress.